orbitalsqwib/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Caution:** Deleting a patient note is permanent and cannot be undone.
+**Caution:** Deleting a patient note is permanent and cannot be reverted.

 </box>